s-weigand/work-tracker/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `work_tracker` for local development.
+Here's how to set up `work-tracker` for local development.

-1. Fork the `work_tracker` repo on GitHub.
+1. Fork the `work-tracker` repo on GitHub.
 2. Clone your fork locally::

     $ git clone git@github.com:your_name_here/work_tracker.git